We are working on a new Local Plan to shape how Enfield is developed in the future.

 The purpose of the call for sites is to establish what land is potentially available in the borough.
 The land submitted will form an important part of the evidence base that underpins the spatial pattern of development included in the Local Plan.

-The council will then assess all the sites received for their suitability for inclusion in the Local Plan Review.
+The council assesses all the sites received for their suitability for inclusion in the Local Plan Review.

 Submitting a site through the call for sites does not mean we will include it in our Local Plan Review or grant planning permission on it in the future.
 It will give us a starting list of sites to consider.